The Mo'Nique Show

 The Mo'Nique Show is an American talk show hosted by comedian and actress Mo'Nique.
-Aired on BET, the series began October 5, 2009.
+Airing on BET, the series began October 5, 2009.
 The show's second and final season premiered on Monday, October 4, 2010.

 Overview

 The show ran all-new episodes Monday through Thursday at 11PM ET, featuring celebrity guests and musical performances.
 The hour-long program also featured a "resident deejay."
 Although aired on BET, it was recorded at Turner Broadcasting in Atlanta, Georgia.
 After being cancelled, The Mo'Nique Show is now on repeat from its final season and airs at 3 a.m.

 Premiere episode

 On the debut episode, celebrity guests included: